 A Warm West Virginia Welcome!

 Our (SPA) curriculum, one of only three such undergraduate programs in the state of West Virginia, provides students with a thorough overview of communication sciences and disorders, while delivering a balanced liberal arts education.
 SPA majors are introduced to the fields of speech-language pathology and audiology and are given the opportunity to observe and assist therapy in the WVU Speech and Hearing Centers and to participate in ongoing studies in any of CSD’s several research laboratories.
 Majors develop a capstone project toward the end of their program, producing a work of authentic scholarship that they then present in written, oral, and visual (poster) form.

 Our program is one of two in West Virginia, whereas our degree program stands alone in the Mountain State.
 Both of these professional programs are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, with curricula that have been carefully designed (and continually updated) to address the full scope of practice in all settings that employ speech-language pathologists and audiologists.
-Our professional coursework is supplemented by clinical experiences both in the WVU Speech and Hearing Centers and in a variety of off-campus settings that include hospitals, rehabilitation centers, public schools, special education facilities, private practices, and clinics.
+Our professional coursework is supplemented by clinical experiences within the WVU Speech and Hearing Centers as well as at a myriad of off-campus settings that include hospitals, rehabilitation centers, public schools, special education facilities, private practices, and clinics.
 In addition to local community outreach efforts, our students participate actively in the WVU chapters of the National Student Speech-Language-Hearing Association and the Student Academy of Audiology.